Every business process inside an organization should be sketched out - for internal documentation and training of new employees.

-Sending messages to an integration if particular conditions are met.
-For example, once the above bespoke photographer has completed his upload, an integrated system can become notified about new content that requires approval, e.g tasking a user user with approval via a third party system.
+Sending messages to integration if particular conditions are met.
+For example, once the above bespoke photographer has completed his upload, an integrated system can become notified about new content that requires approval, e.g tasking a user with approval via a third-party system.

 Possible Use Cases